 - 1a.
-The implementing acts referred to in paragraph 1 may: - (a) publish the references to relevant applicable international standards that provide presumption of conformity in accordance with paragraph 3; - (b) if there is no relevant applicable international standards as referred to in point a of this paragraph that cover the essential requirements set out in Article 3, publish the references to the European standards that provide presumption of confomity in accordance with paragraph 3; - (c) if there is no relevant applicable international or European standard as referred to in points a and b, that cover the essential requirements set out in Article 3; establish common specificactions established by the Commission that provide presumption of confomity in accordance with paragraph 3; - (d) if there is no relevant applicable international standard, European standard or common specifications as referred to in points a, b and c, publish the reference to national standards that provide presumption of conformity in accordance with paragraph 3. - 2.
+The implementing acts referred to in paragraph 1 may: - (a) publish the references to relevant applicable international standards that provide presumption of conformity in accordance with paragraph 3; - (b) if there is no relevant applicable international standards as referred to in point a of this paragraph that cover the essential requirements set out in Article 3, publish the references to the European standards that provide presumption of confomity in accordance with paragraph 3; - in points a and b, that cover the essential requirements set out in Article 3; establish common specificactions established by the Commission that provide presumption of confomity in accordance with paragraph 3; - (d) if there is no relevant applicable international standard, European standard or common specifications as referred to in points a, b and c, publish the reference to national standards that provide presumption of conformity in accordance with paragraph 3. - 2.
 The implementing acts referred to in paragraph 1 of this Article shall be adopted following a consultation of the sectoral experts and in accordance with the examination procedure referred to in Article 45(3).
 They shall apply to radio equipment placed on the market until the last day of the period for which the Single Market emergency remains active, unless amended or repealed in accordance with paragraph 5.